ragupari/mystic-mayhem-second-sem-project/README.md

 Important Notes
 Before going to battle, make sure to buy at least one character from each army category.
 If you choose options outside of the provided ones, it might cause errors.

+### Prerequisites
+To run the game, make sure you have the Java Runtime Environment (JRE) installed.
+You'll need to use the `--enable-preview` flag to run the executable JAR file.

 ```bash
 java --enable-preview -jar executable_file.jar